An Introduction to Geometric Topology: The Margulis Lemma

 \subsection{Thick-thin decomposition}

-A notable geometric consequence of the Margulis Lemma is that every hyperbolic complete manifold decomposes into a thick and a thin part, where the thin part consists only of particularly simple star-shaped pieces.
+A notable geometric consequence of the Margulis Lemma is that every complete hyperbolic manifold decomposes into a thick and a thin part, where the thin part consists only of particularly simple star-shaped pieces.
 This decomposition is known as the \emph{thick-thin decomposition} of hyperbolic manifolds.
-We define a \emph{star-shaped set} centred at $p\in\partial\matH^n$ to be any subset $U\subset\matH^n$ that intersects every half-line pointing to $p$ in a non-empty connected set: for instance, a horoball is star-shaped.
-A \emph{star-shaped neighborhood} of a line $l\subset\matH^n$ is any neighborhood $V$ of $l$ that intersects every line orthogonal to $l$ into a connected set: for instance, a $R$-neighborhood of $l$ is star-shaped.
+We define a \emph{star-shaped set} centred at $p\in\partial\matH^n$ to be any subset $U\subset\matH^n$ that intersects every half-line pointing to $p$ in a half-line.
+For instance, a horoball is star-shaped.
+A \emph{star-shaped neighbourhood} of a line $l\subset\matH^n$ is any neighbourhood $V$ of $l$ that intersects every line orthogonal to $l$ into a connected set.
+For instance, a $R$-neighbourhood of $l$ is star-shaped.

 These definitions pass to quotients.
-A \emph{star-shaped cusp neighborhood} is the quotient $U/_\Gamma$ of a $\Gamma$-invariant star-shaped set $U$ centred at $p\in\partial \matH^n$ via a discrete group $\Gamma$ of parabolic transformations fixing $p$ and acting freely.
-Analogously, a \emph{star-shaped simple closed geodesic neighborhood} is the quotient $V/_\Gamma$ of a $\Gamma$-invariant star-shaped neighborhood $V$ of $l$ via a discrete group $\Gamma\isom \matZ$ of hyperbolic transformations with axis $l$.
+A \emph{star-shaped cusp neighbourhood} is the quotient $U/_\Gamma$ of a $\Gamma$-invariant star-shaped set $U$ centred at $p\in\partial \matH^n$ via a discrete group $\Gamma$ of parabolic transformations fixing $p$ and acting freely.
+Analogously, a \emph{star-shaped simple closed geodesic neighbourhood} is the quotient $V/_\Gamma$ of a $\Gamma$-invariant star-shaped neighbourhood $V$ of $l$ via a discrete group $\Gamma\isom \matZ$ of hyperbolic transformations with axis $l$.

 The truncated cusps and $R$-tubes studied in Section \ref{tubes:cusps:section} are particularly nice star-shaped cusp and geodesic neighbourhoods.

 Let $\varepsilon_n>0$ be a Margulis constant.
 We define $M_{[\varepsilon_n,\infty)}$ and $M_{(0,\varepsilon_n]}$ respectively as the set of all points $x \in M$ having $\inj_x M \geqslant \frac{\varepsilon_n}2$, and as the closure of the complementary set $M\setminus M_{[\varepsilon_n,\infty)}$.
 They form respectively the \emph{thick} and \emph{thin part} of $M$.